 As part of this article, we’ll outline some of the main statistics concerning smoking.
-As such, the main topics that will be covered include the risks and fatality rates, as well as statistics associated with certain demographics, like the number of teens or pregnant women who smoke, and more.
+As such, the main topics that will be covered include the risks and fatality rates, as well as statistics associated with certain demographics, like the number of teens or pregnant women who smoke, how it impacts your health insurance coverage, and more.

 What percentage of smokers die from smoking?

 According to BMC Medicine, 67% of smokers die from smoking-related illnesses, including lung disease, heart disease, and over 13 types of cancer.

 The statistics about smoking indicate that roughly 10%–15% of smokers develop lung cancer, whereas the numbers that incorporate all types of cancer are much higher.